Last Updated: August 13, 2014

 Sharing of Information

-Rubicon Project shares Non-PII information with others for a variety of reasons.
+Rubicon Project shares Non-PII information with others, including advertisers, advertising agencies, and publishing partners, for a variety of reasons.
 For example:

 - We share Non-PII with our partners to help them deliver targeted advertisements and to help partners evaluate whether a particular ad campaign is appropriate for you.